obsproject/obs-websocket/docs/generated/protocol.md

 ---

-### GetSceneItemSourceName
+### GetSceneItemSource

-Gets the source name of a scene item.
+Gets the source associated with a scene item.

 - Complexity Rating: `3/5`
 - Latest Supported RPC Version: `1`